 Not all states have such protections, so it’s a good idea to check laws in your state.

-Failing to pay for your rentals at Aaron’s can have some very serious consequences, and in some cases you can be arrested.
-In some states fair debt collection laws will protect you, but your best bet is to let Aaron’s know as soon as possible if you’re having trouble making payments.
-Management may be able to work with you to come up with a plan or to cancel your lease.
+Your best bet is to let Aaron’s know as soon as possible if you’re having trouble making payments.
+Management may be able to work with you to come up with a plan or cancel your lease.